Content trust in DockerEstimated reading time: 8 minutes

 the unsigned version of an image before officially signing it.

-Image consumers can enable content trust to ensure that images they use were signed.
-If a consumer enables content trust, they can only pull, run, or build with trusted images.
-Enabling content trust is like wearing a pair of rose-colored glasses.
+Image consumers can enable DCT to ensure that images they use were signed.
+If a consumer enables DCT, they can only pull, run, or build with trusted images.
+Enabling DCT is a bit like applying a “filter” to your registry.
 Consumers “see” only signed image tags and the less desirable, unsigned image tags are “invisible” to them.

-To the consumer who has not enabled content trust, nothing about how they work with Docker images changes.
+To the consumer who has not enabled DCT, nothing about how they work with Docker images changes.
 Every image is visible regardless of whether it is signed or not.

 Trust for an image tag is managed through the use of signing keys.
-A key set is created when an operation using content trust is first invoked.
+A key set is created when an operation using DCT is first invoked.
 A key set consists of the following classes of keys:

-- an offline key that is the root of content trust for an image tag
+- an offline key that is the root of DCT for an image tag

 - repository or tagging keys that sign tags

 - server-managed keys such as the timestamp key, which provides freshness security guarantees for your repository

 The following image depicts the various signing keys and their relationships: